About The Hi-Pointe Theatre

 Where should I park?
 How can I get to the theatre?

 Theatre patrons have multiple parking options!
-The Backlot Theatre offers 20 parking spots, including handicapped-accessible parking.
-There is additional parking on the street when this may not be enough.
+Patrons may park on the streets in the surrounding neighborhoods.
 In addition, Lindell Bank is partnering with Cinema St. Louis to offer our patrons free parking in their lots outside of banking hours.
 This lot is located just across McCausland from the main house and is open to our guests after 6 pm M-F, after 12 pm on Saturday, and all day on Sunday.
-Please use the crosswalk at the intersection to safely cross to the theatre.
+Please use the crosswalk at the intersection to cross to the theatre safely.
+DO NOT PARK at the former Backlot Theatre, Chinese Express, the Dispensary, or the Hi-Pointe Drive-In.
+We also encourage individuals to explore the Hi-Pointe Theatre, honoring its historical significance when walking and community transportation were more common.
+Please consider carpooling, using public transit, choosing a ride service, or walking to enjoy the movie experience.

 History